wildfish/django-dashboards/docs/dashboards/howto/components/attributes.rst

 * request
     *A Django HttpRequest*
 * dashboard
-    *The wildcoeus.dashboards.Dashboard instance the component belongs to*
+    *The dashboards.Dashboard instance the component belongs to*
 * filters
     *A dict containing any GET/POST params sent during the request*